angular/angular/aio/content/guide/pipes.md

 With a pure pipe, Angular ignores changes within composite objects, such as a newly added element of an existing array, because checking a primitive value or object reference is much faster than performing a deep check for differences within objects.
 Angular can quickly determine if it can skip executing the pipe and updating the view.

-However, a pure pipe with an array as input may not work the way you want.
+However, a pure pipe with an array as input might not work the way you want.
 To demonstrate this issue, change the previous example to filter the list of heroes to just those heroes who can fly.
 Use the `FlyingHeroesPipe` in the `*ngFor` repeater as shown in the following code.
 The tabs for the example show the following: